Why Study Abroad

 You have to speak a second language to study abroad.

-Reality: While some programs have a language requirement, many programs offer instruction in English.
+Reality: While some programs have a language requirement, most programs offer instruction in English.
 To find programs taught in a specific language, specify a “Language of Instruction” when searching for programs.

 Studying abroad will delay graduation.

 Reality: Many students study abroad and graduate in four years.
-By frequently consulting and meeting with your academic advisor, you can find a way to make study abroad fit within your academic schedule.
+Consult with your academic advisor to craft your academic schedule that includes studying abroad.
 In fact, some students study abroad two or three times and still graduate on time.

 No one else can tell a study abroad story better than our students.
 Visit our Student Stories blog to read personal accounts from students.Student Stories Blog